How does it all work?

 Absolutely!
 You can enter as an individual, a duo or a band of up to six members; however, each person can only enter once, so, for example, you can’t submit an entry as a soloist if you’re also a member of a band that has entered / will be entering.

 Ok, I’m sold… So just to clarify, exactly how old do I need to be to enter and can I apply from anywhere in Australia?

-The competition is open to West Australians aged between 12 and 18 at the time of the final next year on 10th April 2021.
+The competition is open to West Australians aged between 12 and 18 at the time of the final next year on 23rd April 2022.
 That means, if you’re 11 years old now but you’ll turn 12 before that April date, you can enter!
 Yay!
-On the flip side, if you’re 18 now and will turning 19 before April 10th, looks like you’ve missed the boat on this one.
+On the flip side, if you’re 18 now and will be turning 19 before April 23rd, looks like you’ve missed the boat on this one.
 There are two age categories – 12-15 and 16-18.
-Bands are entered into the age category pertaining to the eldest member of their group at the time of the final, i.e. age as of 10th April 2021.
+Bands are entered into the age category pertaining to the eldest member of their group at the time of the final, i.e. age as of 23rd April 2022.
 So even if your youngest member is 12, if your eldest member will be 17yo at the time of the final, then you must enter the 16 to 18yo age category.
 Make sense?